he1nh/openshift-prometheus/README.md

 ## Router Metrics

-For routing, OpenShift makes use of one or more  *HAProxy* instance(s).
-Who run under the *default* namespace.
+For routing, OpenShift makes use of one or more  *HAProxy* instance(s) which run under the *default* namespace.

 ```code
 oc login -u system:admin -n default